hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Custom Friends Lists.md

 ![](img/FriendsList/8.png)

 In the script that we attach to this Event, we're going to add some code to find all the players matching the query and return them.
-Later on we'll use the *playerIds* from this request to send friend invites:
+Later on, we'll use the *playerIds* from this request to send friend invites:

 ![](img/FriendsList/9.png)